JadenStrudwick/CompressedGameNotation/notes.md

 no comments, no RAVs, no NAGs.

 This means we will have "lossy" compression, but we still capture all the vital information about a game.

+I have also just finished setting up the code coverage tooling with tarpaulin and codecov.io.
+This will allow us to see how much of the code is covered by tests.
+This is important for ensuring we have good test coverage.

+Currently there is approx 75% code coverage.
+The main areas not covered are benchmark.rs and lib.rs, as those are still under active development.